 Prepare for the Future while Enjoying the Summer

-The Equinox Summer Program offers high-achieving, motivated high school students the opportunity to receive college-level and pre-professional instruction from master teachers and industry leaders.
-Fast-paced, intensive courses engage students in critical and creative problem solving as they grapple with advanced concepts in subjects from math and science to writing and technology, producing products such as writing portfolios or original IOS apps.
+CTD's Academic Day and Residential Camps for students grades 6-12 (entering grade in fall 2023) offer high-achieving, motivated middle and high school students the opportunity to receive high school, college-level and pre-professional instruction from master teachers and industry leaders.
+Fast-paced, intensive courses engage students in critical and creative problem solving as they grapple with advanced concepts in subjects from math and science to writing and technology to leadership and service-learning, producing products such as writing portfolios, original iOS apps, or community action plans.

 - Small class sizes and individual attention